 (The location is close to the banks of the Danube)

 This restaurant lives on the 57th floor of the DC Tower skyscraper.
-When making a reservation, you can book a four-course menu with a guaranteed table next to the window.
-Or reserve your own private dining room(!)
+When making a reservation, you can book a four-course menu with a guaranteed table next to the window, for example.

 (Lower floors are full of animals)

-The converted flak tower that houses the Haus des Meeres giant aquarium has another secret to its name.
-Take a lift to the top to find the Ocean Sky restaurant with views across Vienna in every direction.
+Take a lift to the very top to find the lovely Ocean Sky restaurant with views across Vienna in every direction.

 Romantic spots & special connections